Carl Moneyhon

-Carl H. Moneyhon is a history professor emeritus and author in the United States.
-He received his Ph.D from University of Chicago in 1973 with a thesis "The Republican Party and Texas politics 1865-1874.
+Carl H. Moneyhon is an American historian and professor.
+He received his Ph.D from University of Chicago in 1973 with a thesis "The Republican Party and Texas politics 1865–1874".

 He works at the University of Arkansas in Little Rock and has published numerous papers and books.
-The Arkansas Democrat Gazette described him as a Civil War expert.
+The Arkansas Democrat-Gazette described him as a Civil War expert.

 Moneyhon has written entries for the Texas State Historical Association and received a fellowship from it.